anthony-barret/dri/README.md

 The configuration is in the YAML format and is composed of 2 sections.

-First, the section `config` is composed of the parameter `directory` which is the name of the directory to save the images downloaded during the program execution, `limit` the maximum number of images to download by subreddits, `over_18` allows to filter NSFW contents.
+First, the section `config` is composed of multiples parameters:
+- `directory`: the name of the directory to save the images downloaded during the program execution (string)
+- `limit` the maximum number of images to download by subreddits (int)
+- `sort_by` the way to sort the reddit feed;
+the values can be "hot", "new", "top", "rising"
+- `over_18` allows to filter NSFW contents (boolean)

 The section `subreddits` is simply a list of subreddits that you want to download the images from.